Teyras/MT/text/chapters/110_analysis.md

 from web development to machine learning.
 It is also used by introductory programming courses at many universities.

-The workloads in Java and Python took much longer per iteration, making the total runtime of the experiment impractical.
+The exercises implemented in Java and Python took much longer per iteration, making the total runtime of the experiment impractical.
 Therefore, we chose to reduce the input size to 131072 items ($\frac{1}{8}$ of the original size) in order to make their runtime closer to that of the C implementation.
 This is not a concern since we are not aiming to compare the performance of the implementations anyway.

 ### Measured Data \label{measured-data}